 If you're into castles....

 There's plenty to choose from!
-Scotland has numerous historic castles all over the country and they make sure to maintain them well.
+There are many castles in Scotland, and they make sure to maintain them well.
 The two main castles that were home to Scottish kings and queens were Edinburgh Castle, located in Edinburgh and Stirling Castle, located in Stirling.
 Because these were the main castles that the Scottish royalty resided in, they also are the busiest when it comes to tourists.
 At Edinburgh Castle you can see the crown, sword, and scepter used by Mary Queen of Scots when she was crowned.
 It's crazy to think about the fact that she was only 6 days old when she was crowned, so it's also kind of funny to think of this tiny newborn baby with a giant crown, sword, and scepter being crowned queen of a nation.

-Stirling Castle was also another main residence of the royalty.
-The cool thing about this castle is that you also get to explore a small Scottish village as you walk up to where the castle is.
-I recommend checking out the Darnley Coffee House after your trip to the castle as a nice place to grab a meal and something to drink.
+The cool thing about Stirling Castle is that you also get to explore the small Scottish village of Stirling as you walk up to where the castle is.
+I recommend checking out the Darnley Coffee House after visiting the castle.
+It's a nice place to grab a meal and something to drink.
 It's even more perfect on a rainy day, which is usually the case in Scotland.
-For those interested in Scottish history, this cafe was built in the 16th century and was the former home of Lord Darnley, who was the second husband of Mary Queen of Scots and the father to King James I. There are much more things to do at Stirling Castle and is more interactive than Edinburgh.
+For those interested in Scottish history, this cafe was built in the 16th century and was the former home of Lord Darnley, who was the second husband of Mary Queen of Scots and the father to King James I. There are much more things to do at Stirling Castle and is more interactive than it's Edinburgh counterpart.
 They have actors in costumes portraying either royalty or castle servants.
 They also have games and displays for kids to have a hands on approach to learning about different aspects of royal life in the Middle Ages.
 Naturally I had to check it out myself too.
 After all, I am practically the same height as most kids, so I just blend in.